-In the parametrization of domestic heating emissions, 228 out of 283 building units have met the minimum height (3 m) and footprint (10 m^2) criteria for which stacks are assigned.
-Emissions of inert PM10 are parametrized for this idealized run.
-Reactive gas phase pollutants such as NO and NO2, are not considered as their computed concentrations also depend on contributions of other reactive species from the background and other emission sectors not considered in this model configuration.
-It is also assumed that the pollutants emitted from the stacks are immediately well-mixed with the surrounding air in the collocated grid cell.
-As such, the effects of micromixing resulting from segregation are not expected to be significant at such fine grid resolutions (Mastorakos, 2003; Gamory et al., 2009).
-The amount of pollutant species emitted from each domestic stack at any given time is calculated in accordance with the parametrization schemes set forth in Baumbach et al. (2010) and Struschka and Li (2019) described in Section 3.1.
-All buildings in the computational domain are assumed to be heated using a mixture of 50% centralized gas and 50 % oil furnaces (Table B3), according to the building technology data collected by the City of Berlin for the region (Senatsverwaltung Berlin, 2010).
-The CAMS diurnal profile for residential and commercial combustion under GNFR sector C (Kuenen et al., 2022) is used for the calculation of the weighted temperature deficit profile ($\zeta \Delta T$ (t)).
+to be significant at such fine grid resolutions (Mastorakos, 2003; Gamory et al., 2009).
+The amount of pollutant species emitted from each domestic stack at any given time is calculated in accordance with the parametrization schemes set forth in Baumbach et al. (2010) and Struschka and Li (2019), described in Sect.
+3.1.
+All buildings in the computational domain are assumed to be heated using a mixture of 50% centralized gas and 50% oil furnaces (Table B3), according to the building technology data collected by the city of Berlin for the region (Senatsverwaltung Berlin, 2010).
+The CAMS diurnal profile for residential and commercial combustion under GNFR sector C (Kuenen et al., 2022) is used for the calculation of the weighted temperature deficit profile ($\xi \Delta T(t)$).

 To further simplify the model, static profiles for meteorology have been used for initialization.
-A horizontal wind of $(u, v) = (1.5, 0.5) \,\mathrm{m\ s^{-1}}$ is prescribed to provide constant bulk air movement.
-An initial temperature of 275 K with a vertical gradient of -0.1 K / 100 m is also introduced on the lateral boundaries to maintain a positive temperature deficit, $\Delta T(t)$, throughout the run.
-A Dirichlet / Neumann boundary condition pair is applied for chemical species (i.e., PM{10}) at each set of opposing lateral boundaries, while the Neumann boundary condition is applied to the top and bottom of boundaries of the solution domain.
-Furthermore, the following modules are also used to provide additional parametrization of relevant physical processes in the PALM model system under large-eddy simulation (LES) mode:
+A horizontal wind of $(u, v) = (1.5, 0.5) \,\mathrm{m\,s^{-1}}$ is prescribed to provide constant bulk air movement.
+An initial temperature of 275 K with a vertical gradient of -0.1 K per 100 m is also introduced on the lateral boundaries to maintain a positive temperature deficit, $\Delta T(t)$, throughout the run.
+A Dirichlet-Neumann boundary condition pair is applied for chemical species (i.e., PM{10}) at each set of opposing lateral boundaries, while the Neumann boundary condition is applied to the top and bottom of the boundaries of the solution domain.
+Furthermore, the following modules are also used to provide additional parametrization for relevant physical processes in the PALM model system under large-eddy simulation (LES) mode:

-- 1. The land surface model (Gehrke et al., 2021) to solve energy balance of various surface types, - 2.
-The plant canopy model (Maronga et al., 2020) for the parametrization of dynamic and thermodynamic processes of trees and vegetation,

-- 3. The parametrized surface radiation scheme for calculating radiative energy budget under clear sky conditions (Maronga et al., 2020), and - 40.
-The online chemistry module to model the dispersion of PM10 (Khan et al., 2021).
+- 1. the land surface model (Gehrke et al., 2021) to solve for the energy balance of various surface types, - 2. the plant canopy model (Maronga et al., 2020) for the parametrization of dynamic and thermodynamic processes of trees and vegetation, - 3. the parametrized surface radiation scheme for calculating the radiative energy budget under clear-sky conditions (Maronga et al., 2020), and - 4. the online chemistry module to model the dispersion of PM10 (Khan et al., 2021).

-It is worth mentioning that with the use of the clear sky radiation scheme, vertical divergence of the radiation fluxes leading to heating or cooling of the air column were excluded.
+It is worth mentioning that with the use of the clear-sky radiation scheme, vertical divergence of the radiation fluxes leading to heating or cooling of the air column was excluded.
 In addition, as the purpose of the idealized model is to inspect the influence of anthropogenic emissions from domestic heating alone, other sectors of emissions, such as those from traffic and industrial sources, have also been precluded in this study.